dgo42/sv08-tapchanger/README.md

    My current Klipper configuration you can found under [Config](https://github.com/dgo42/sv08-tapchanger/tree/main/klipper/config/)

 12. Almost all parts are printed suing standard Voron slicer settings using **extrudr DuraPro ABS** filament.
 Only tapchanger shuttle and camera cable holder are printed from **extrudr DuraPro PC/PBT CF**.
 My DragonBurner addons I'll publish later in separate repo.
+13. TODO:

-13. TODO: exact BOM, however almost all bought parts are referenced in this manuell except of fasteners.
+      * exact BOM, however almost all bought parts are referenced in this manuell except of fasteners.
+      * Slicer project file to exact print settings for different printed parts.
+Some of the printed parts needs tobe printed with support.
+I suggest to use "Normal" support with 0.1mm "Top Z distance" to make the part more reliable.